Sour Soul (album): Sour Soul (Instrumentals)

 As a companion record, Lex Records simultaneously released an instrumental version of the album.

 Critical reception

-Sour Soul has received generally favorable reviews from music critics.
+Sour Soul received generally favorable reviews from music critics.
 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the album received an average score of 76, based on 27 reviews.
 In a mixed review for Exclaim!, Eric Zaworski noted that the record "hurriedly finishes without giving its concepts enough time to bloom," further explaining that "the production is top-notch, but Ghost rarely shifts into uncharted lyrical territory, holding back Sour Soul's otherwise consistent production."

 In an extremely positive review, giving the album a score of 9 out of 10, Sam Moore wrote for Drowned in Sound that "Sour Soul is sublime."
 Adding that "rather than standing around starstruck, BBNG have more than proven their worth as Ghostface’s backing band."

 The album was a short-listed nominee for the 2015 Polaris Music Prize.